Skip to main content

 rm -rf /var/lib/apt/lists/*

-Now, after we build, the size of the layer is 100 megabytes.
-We can optimize even further by removing the curl.
-We can remove curl and all the dependencies it installed with
+Now, after we build, the size of the layer is 108 megabytes.
+We can optimize even further by removing the curl all the dependencies it installed.
+This is done by extending the command as follows:

 .. && \